Extraordinary Machine: Re-recording and release

 Entertainment Weekly reported in its June 24, 2005 issue that Apple was preparing work on a "second third" album with producer Brian Kehew of the electronic duo the Moog Cookbook, further fueling speculation amongst fans that the leaked Machine tracks had been shelved indefinitely.
 A July 2005 online chat, little noticed at the time, occurred with hip hop musician Questlove on a website devoted to the Roots.
 He said the album was "not cancelled", was in co-production with Mike Elizondo, and would be a DualDisc, all of which was later confirmed as true.
 (Questlove also said he played drums on the album, and in the March 2005 issue of Rolling Stone, he had said he may collaborate with Apple on her next album.)

+Brion has originally referred Elizondo (who had played bass in the orchestra on two When the Pawn tracks) to Apple as a co-producer when she had first told Brion that she wanted to re-do some songs on the record.
+The trio hung out for half a day at Elizondo’s house with the plan for Brion and Elizondo to work on a handful of songs together, but around the same time, Brion was asked to score Eternal Sunshine of the Spotless Mind.
+Upon Apple eventually deciding to re-approach almost every track, Brion “gave Elizondo his blessing”, to finish the record.

 After months of silence, Epic released a statement regarding the album's future on August 15, 2005: Extraordinary Machine was to be officially released on October 4, 2005, extensively reworked by co-producers Elizondo and Kehew.
-Elizondo had played bass on two When the Pawn tracks, but one reporter had described him as "a curious departure from Brion" because of his more well-known production work with popular hip hop artists such as 50 Cent, Dr. Dre and Eminem.
+One reporter described Elizondo as "a curious departure from Brion" because of his more well-known production work with popular hip hop artists such as 50 Cent, Dr. Dre and Eminem.
 He and Kehew worked at the Phantom Studio located behind Elizondo's Westlake Village home, reworking each song; track by track they built from Apple's piano and vocals, added live drums with the help of Abe Laboriel Jr. and Questlove, and then instrumental flourishes.
 Once the song frameworks had been completed, Apple returned to the studio and recorded final performances.
 The album cover is a photograph of an agapanthus bud, taken by Apple in her front yard; in a 2006 interview, she said, "...it just seemed like a really cool image to have on an album cover."